swharden/Java-Boilerplate/README.md

 ### Continuous Integration with GitHub Actions

-* I like to define `paths` so CI runs only occur when source code or workflow files change
+* I separate `compile` from `test` so if one fails I can tell from the job name which one it is

+* Adding `--no-transfer-progress` reduces noise in the CI logs

 * Consider which Java version to use for testing.
 Older versions are faster because they are more likely cached on the CI server.

-* I separate `compile` from `test` so if one fails I can tell from the job name which one it is

-* Adding `--no-transfer-progress` reduces noise in the CI logs

 ```yaml
 name: CI